Bridging GANs and Bayesian Neural Networks via Partial Stochasticity: Related Works

 \paragraph{Improving the training dynamics of \gans.} Training \gans is notoriously challenging, and divergent optimization dynamics is a common problem. \gans are supposed to converge to a Nash equilibrium, but this may not always exist \citep{pmlr-v119-farnia20a}.
 In order to alleviate this problem, there are various lines of work. \citet{pmlr-v119-farnia20a} propose to relax the constraint of Nash equilibrium and introduce a new training algorithm accordingly.
 Focusing on optimization but without relaxing the Nash equilibrium, \citet{pmlr-v115-nie20a} propose a way to regularize the Jacobian of the training dynamics. \citet{NEURIPS2020_a851bd0d} propose the Top-k Training, where only the best generated samples are used to perform updates and train the generator. \citet{NEURIPS2024_4e2acb1e}, on the other hand, combine both architectural changes and gradient regularization of the discriminator to improve the training dynamics of \rgans \citep{jolicoeur-martineau2018}.
 Adapting the architecture in the \stylegantwo paper \citep{9156570} they introduce a new baseline for \gans, which they name \rthreegan.
 After proving that this indeed leads to local convergence, \citet{NEURIPS2024_4e2acb1e} empirically show that this new baseline is able to achieve state-of-the-art performance.

 \paragraph{\gans as probabilistic generative models.}

-In our paper we view \gans as probabilistic generative models, where a set of latent variables is mapped to the input space through a neural network \citep{MacKay95,Bishop98}.
-In this interpretation, this construction is an instance of \bnns \citep{Neal96,Mackay94} with partial stochasticity \citep{Sharma23}.
-Unlike previous works on generative models with full network stochasticity \citep{Saatchi17,TranNeurIPS21}, in the probabilistic view of \gans, network parameters are treated deterministically and epistemic uncertainty is captured by the prior distribution over latent variables. \citet{TranNeurIPS21} consider generative models in the form of auto-encoders, and more works exploring the connections between \gans and auto-encoders (\vae in particular) include \citet{Mescheder17,Balaji19}.
+We view \gans as probabilistic generative models, where a set of latent variables is mapped to the input space through a neural network \citep{MacKay95,Bishop98}.
+In this interpretation, these are instances of \bnns \citep{Neal96,Mackay94} with partial stochasticity \citep{Sharma23}.
+Unlike previous work on generative models with full network stochasticity \citep{Saatchi17,TranNeurIPS21}, in the probabilistic view of \gans, network parameters are treated deterministically and epistemic uncertainty is captured by the distribution over latent variables. \citet{TranNeurIPS21} consider generative models in the form of auto-encoders, and more works exploring the connections between \gans and auto-encoders (\vae in particular) include \citet{Mescheder17,Balaji19}.
 It is worth mentioning previous work by \citet{Tiao18}, who carry out a variational analysis of latent variable models with an implicitly-defined prior over latent variables, which leads to a family of models that includes \cyclegans \citep{Zhu17} as a special case.

 \paragraph{Regularizing the generator.} Regularization is a successful strategy to improve \gans optimization.
 In the literature, however, a lot of effort has been dedicated to the improvement of statistical properties of the discriminator to improve optimization stability \citep{Gulrajani17,Wu18}.
 Our work suggests that regularization plays an important role in improving the statistical properties of the generator.
 For instance, gradient norm regularization of the generator has been studied in \citet{Nagarajan17}, while adding noise to the generated samples has been considered in \citet{Arjovsky17,Roth17}.